AllskyTeam/allsky/README.md

 ```shell
 nano scripts/ftp-settings.sh
 ```
 **saveImageNight.sh** is called every time the camera takes a new image at night.
-You can play with this file in case your sensor is not dead center.
+If dark subtraction is enabled, this is where it happens

 **saveImageDay.sh** is called every time the camera takes a new image during the day.
-Images are not archived on the SD card.
-They are only resized and uploaded periodically in order to monitor the sky by day.

 At the end of the night **endOfNight.sh** is run.
 It calls a few other scripts based on your config.sh content.